chsantoshkumar211/LFI/readme.md

    }
 ?>
 ```
-An attacker may give malicious input for the "file" parameter which may give unauthorized files in that directory, he can also change the directories by using characters like "../".He can access the user credentials by giving input as "../../../../etc/passwd".In some cases where the file extension is added by default, we can avoid it by adding ***null byte terminator*** " %00".Any character after this special character will be ignored.
+An attacker may give malicious input for the "file" parameter which may give unauthorized files in that directory, he can also traverse the directories by using characters like "../".He can access the user credentials by giving input as "../../../../etc/passwd".In some cases where the file extension is added by default, we can avoid it by adding ***null byte terminator*** " %00".Any character after this special character will be ignored.

-Suppose that the input given is taken by the following code and the default extension being set is “.php”.
+Consider the following code which includes file with default extension ".php"
 ```php
 <?php
 “include/”.include($_GET[‘testfile’].”.php”);